w3c/css-houdini-drafts/css-layout-api/README.md

  1. User agents implementing parallel layout.
  2. User agents implementing asynchronous layout.

+The generator returns a `FragmentRequest`.
+Inside of the authors layout funciton, this object is completely opaque.
+This is a token for the user-agent to perform layout _at some stage_ for the particular box it was generated for.

+When a `FragmentRequest` is returned from the generator, the user-agent needs to produce a `Fragment` for it, and return it via. the generator `next()` call.

-A user agent could implement the logic driving the author defined layout as:
+As a concrete example, the user agent could implement the logic driving the author defined layout
+as:

 ```js
 function performLayout(constraintSpace, box) {